m0ose/asx/docs/AgentSet.md

 AgentSets are subclasses of [AgentArray](AgentArray.md) that are factories for their own agents/objects.
 Thus the Foos subclass of AgentSet will create all of its own Foo elements.

-AgentSet is the superclass for Patches, Turtles and Links which contain Patch, Turtle, and Link agents.
-You will primarily work with these subclasses, not directly with AgentSet.
+AgentSet is the superclass for Patches, Turtles and Links.
+They contain Patch, Turtle, and Link Agents.
+The AgentSet will call the Agent constructor for you.

 AgentSets can have sub-arrays called `breeds`.
-Thus Turtles could have `person` and `car` breeds.
+Thus the Turtles instance could have `person` and `car` breeds.

 Breeds can have their own default values which differ from their baseSet.
 So Turtles have properties like `size`, `color` and `shape`.
-Any Turtle breed can have their own, different, default for these.
+Any Turtle breed can have their own, different, default for these, their own color default.
 See [this article](https://medium.com/dailyjs/two-headed-es6-classes-fe369c50b24) for a detailed discussion.

 ## Statics